wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions.md

 ## Formating long List Comprehensions

-This time we want our new list to have not only the names that start with a `C` but also those that end with an` e` and contain a `k`:
+This time, we want our new list to have not only the names that start with a `C` but also those that end with an` e` and contain a `k`:

 ```python
 names = ['Charles', 'Susan', 'Patrick', 'George', 'Carol']